Shiso

 Method

-Wrap in barely damp paper towels, place in plastic bag, store in vegetable crisper drawer
+Wrap in damp paper towels, place in plastic bag, and refrigerate in crisper drawer

 Duration